PARKINHYO/pybo-docker/english.md

 ## ❓ What is Pybo?

 I study [Jump to Django](https://wikidocs.net/book/4223) book and build Django project in container environment.
 Pybo is the name of the project in the book.
-The [author](https://github.com/pahkey) of the book is actually running the site after upgrading this Jango project.
+The [author](https://github.com/pahkey) of the book is actually running the site after upgrading this DJango project.
 The source code for each unit of the book is [here](https://github.com/pahkey/djangobook).

 <br>